-Kathy speaks at large and small events internationally on many topics.
+Kathy speaks at large and small events internationally.
+Her most popular workshops:

 Raising Never-Give-Up Kids

 How do you nurture resilience, so your kids can discipline themselves, not to quit in adversity?
 How do you encourage them toward a realistic view of themselves, and help them better handle emotions and relationships?
 Is your child struggling in one or more academic areas?
 Kathy Kuhl, the author of Encouraging Your Child, shares lessons for everyone, based on her research and experience with homeschooled students with learning problems.

 Homeschooling Children with Learning Challenges (or Special Needs)

 To homeschool children with learning challenges, you must know where you’re going and how you’re going to get there.
 With homeschool, we can customize education to focus on strengths, build up students in areas of weakness, reduce anxiety, and explore and nurture talents.
 With encouragement and practical ideas, Kathy Kuhl shares resources to help you begin or improve your homeschool.
 Whether you are new to homeschooling or not, this will help you help a child with learning problems.